MicrosoftDocs/win32/desktop-src/tracelogging/trace-logging-reference.md

 - If WINVER is not set before including `<windows.h>`, then `<windows.h>` will set WINVER to a default value corresponding to the SDK version.
 - If you use TraceLoggingProvider.h with WINVER set to 0x0602 (Windows 8) or
-  higher, the program may not run on Windows Vista or Windows 7.
+  higher, the program may not run on Windows Vista or Windows 7 (TraceLoggingProvider.h will try to directly use the EventSetInformation, which was not present in RTM versions of Windows Vista or Windows 7).
-- If you use TraceLoggingProvider.h with WINVER set to 0x0600 (Windows Vista) or 0x0601 (Windows 7), the program will be configured for compatibility and will work on the specified versions of Windows.
+- If you use TraceLoggingProvider.h with WINVER set to 0x0600 (Windows Vista) or 0x0601 (Windows 7), the program will be configured for compatibility and will work on the specified versions of Windows (TraceLoggingProvider.h will invoke EventSetInformation via GetProcAddress if available).